DuneRanger/Large-Number-Library/documentation-user.md

 #### className()

 Returns the namespace and the class name as a `std::string`.
-For this class, it will be `"customBigInt::int_limited<bitSize>"`, where `bitSize` represents the chosen template's bit size.
+For this class, it will be `"largeNumberLibrary::int_limited<bitSize>"`, where `bitSize` represents the chosen template's bit size.

 # PLACEHOLDER HEADER FOR BENCHMARKS